Lead Opinion

 The statute was amended once again in 1951 with the addition of the following:

-"This shall include those instruments of conveyance in which the grantor conveys to himself and one or more other persons, and in which instruments it clearly appears that the intent is to create such a survivorship between joint tenants as is herein contemplated."
+“This shall include those instruments of conveyance in which the grantor conveys to himself and one or more other persons, and in which instruments it*522 clearly appears that the intent is to create such a survivorship between joint tenants as is herein contemplated.”

 But what did we then have under § 19?
 Had the common law joint tenancy been revived with a limitation on the manner by which it could be created, or did we have some new estate unknown at the common law?

 This exception solved several problems where the facts were similar, but a new problem arose in the case of Summerlin v.
-Bowden, 286 Ala.
-391, 240 So.
-2d 356.
-There, the Owens exception could not be used because the request for partition or sale was made after the divorce proceedings had been concluded.
-In affirming the lower court this court stated:
+Bowden,

 Having determined that it is indeed possible to establish joint tenancies in Alabama, with all of the incidents and attributes that existed at the common law (except as expressly modified by § 19), we can now resolve the questions presented by the instant case.
 The 1949 deed conveying the subject real property to Ed Nunn, Katie L. Nunn and Calvin C. Keith, created a joint tenancy, with right of survivorship, as clearly expressed on the face of the instrument.
 Each of the above tenants owned a one-third interest in the property, while at the same time, each owned the whole.
 When Katie L. Nunn died her share was owned by the survivors Ed Nunn and Calvin C. Keith as joint tenants.

-Let us also point out that the parties are tenants in common, and each has the right to petition the appropriate court for partition or sale for division or to otherwise dispose of his or her interest in the property.
+Let us also point out that the parties arc tenants in common, and each has the right to petition the appropriate court for partition or sale for division or to otherwise dispose of his or her interest in the property.

-The decision of the trial court must be reversed and the cause remanded for further proceedings consistent with the above opinion.
+The decision of the trial court must be reversed and the cause remanded for further proceeding's consistent with the above opinion.

 Reversed and remanded with instructions.